A nation must think before it acts.

 Russia, History, Economics

-Chris Miller is the Director of the Foreign Policy Research Institute’s Eurasia Program.
+Chris Miller is a Senior Fellow in the Foreign Policy Research Institute’s Eurasia Program.
 He is also Associate Professor of International History at the Fletcher School of Law and Diplomacy at Tufts University.
 His research examines Russian politics, foreign policy, and economics.
 His most recent book is the New York Times Bestseller and 2022 Financial Times Business Book of the Year, Chip War: The Fight for the World’s Most Critical Technology.
 Chip War has been reviewed in publications such as New York Times, The Economist, the Washington Post, and The Times.

 He is also the author of We Shall Be Masters: Russian Pivots to East Asia from Peter the Great to Putin (2021), Putinomics: Power and Money in Resurgent Russia (2014), and The Struggle to Save the Soviet Economy: Mikhail Gorbachev and the Collapse of the USSR (2016).